iSHAREScheme/iSHARESatellite/docs/cli-install/server-cli-installer.md

 4. Edit `.env.server` with your real values.

-The installer uses strict input behavior:
+The installer prompts include:

-- required deployment fields are not auto-filled from `.env.server.example`,
+- a short explanation for each value (what it is and why it is needed),
-- interactive prompts show example values, but you must provide real values,
+- example values,
-- non-interactive mode requires a complete `.env.server`.
+- recommended defaults for common network values you can accept with Enter.

 ## Interactive Run